 There are even guides on how to customise the body using household objects - such as a flowerpot head dome or a juice carton body - so that keen inventors can make R2 entirely their own.

 The littleBits app has recently been updated to include coding, too.

 Another robot available from the Apple store (£119.95) is the Sphero SPRK+.
 This is an evolution of the original Sphero, and is designed to be fun to play with and to inspire kids to learn to code.

 At its simplest you can use the Sphero app to control where the ball rolls, just a like a remote-controlled car.

 But you can also program it to travel a certain route, and you can hold it and use it as a controller for other apps and games.

 If you don't want to pay for the full Sphero experience of the SPRK+ or one of the Star Wars droids, you might want to consider the Sphero Mini.

-Beyond driving the Sphero around, there's also a set of games that use the internal gyroscope - so you rotate the Sphero itself to move around objects on your phone screen within the game.
+Beyond driving around the Sphero there's also a set of games that use the internal gyroscope, so you rotate the Sphero itself to move around objects on your phone screen within the game.
 It takes some getting used to the controls, but it's fun once you get the hang of it - if little more than a novelty.

 You even get the more complex programming features of the bigger Spheros through the Sphero Edu app, so at just £50/$50 you're really getting the full Sphero package in the palm of your hand.